kalyandechiraju/kalyandechiraju.github.io/_posts/2019-10-02-machine-learning-project-checklist.markdown

 7. Present your solution.
 8. Launch, monitor and maintain your system.

+Remember to adapt this checklist as per your needs.

 ![](/assets/images/checklist.jpg)

 ### Frame the problem and Look at the Big Picture